Appiah/socialinvites.github.io/android_core.md

     SocialInvitesManager.setSenderId(senderId);

-Once you set the Sender ID or you fetch the MSISDN, you can use the method `getSenderId()` to find out the string representation of the Sender ID saved for that specific user.
+Once you set the Sender ID or you fetch the MSISDN, you can use the method `getSenderId()` to find out the string representation of the Sender ID that has been saved for that specific user.

 Usage example: